krzysztof-szot/entra-identity-access-lab/README.md

 The aim is to configure identity controls and check how they behave with different user accounts.

-The scenario is a small company with Finance, HR and IT teams.
-An Expense Portal will be used to test employee and approver access.

 ## Project Overview

 This project is a hands-on Microsoft Entra ID identity and access management lab designed around a fictional financial organization.